gpmcp/layer/README.md

         })
         .build()?;

-    // Create and start the layer
-    let layer = GpmcpLayer::new(config)?;
+    // Create and connect the layer to the server let layer = GpmcpLayer::new(config)?.connect().await?;

     // List available tools
     let tools = layer.list_tools().await?;